JoshuaKGoldberg/Goldblog/content/blog/binary-arithmetic/index.md

 Throughout the tech stacks and projects you could work on, the idea of a _language_ is constant.
 Language describes how reality should be.

-JavaScript, describes how to create objects and manipulate them in an environment such as a browser, Node, or Deno.
+JavaScript describes how to create objects and manipulate them in an environment such as a browser, Node, or Deno.
 TypeScript contains that JavaScript language _and_ a types language to describe the shapes your objects an be.

 Take this `Movie` description: